Wine Pages Tom Cannavan writes about Seven Springs

 The quality and the intelligent, classy and quite European-styled nature of this whole portfolio continues to impress.

+Preparation for our 2014 harvest started in October 2012!
+At that time buds formed on the branches that were to carry the fruit for the 2013 harvest and, through the pruning that followed the harvest, during the winter of 2013, these two-bud spurs were left to develop and nurture the fruit for the 2014 harvest.
 This means that as early as last month, October 2013, nature was influencing the quality and quantity of the 2015 harvest.
 It was rainy, cloudy and humid – not ideal conditions, as it is a sunny period at this time that will contribute to a fruitful harvest.
 We’ll just have to wait and see what Mother Nature has in store for us.
+Our Pinot Noir grapes, the first to be harvested each year, are looking beautiful!
+The vines have started to flower along with the Chardonnay.

 The Syrah and Sauvignon Blanc usually start flowering a little later.